scotuslog/crowdednews/README.md

-# crowdednews
+# The Crowded Newsrooms
-Crowded News is a feeble attempt to create a crowdsourced newsroom.
+The Crowded Newsroom is a feeble attempt to create a crowdsourced newsroom.
 I honestly doubt anyone will do this, but what the hell.

 The idea is that "we" take on stories.
-Then "we" research and write the stories.
+Then "we" research and write those stories.

 For instance, the first story idea is about Mitch McConnell's last reelection victory.
 To build that story, "we" research McConnell's election wins.
 Read the coverage of McConnell's campaign.
 Interview people who worked for the campaign, or against the campaign.
 Interview people who study these sorts of elections and get their thoughts.

+The Crowded Newsroom is [on Twitter](https://twitter.com/crowdednewsroom) [@crowdednewsroom](https://twitter.com/crowdednewsroom).

 # Stories
 * [Mitch McConnell's 2020 Reelection](mitch-election-2020)